Take a break from working from home and visit these destinations virtually for a family vaycay with a difference!

-It’s unfortunate that we won’t get to watch our favourite sporting events and eat our weight in Japanese cuisine this summer.
+It’s unfortunate that we won’t get to watch our favourite sporting events and eat our weight in Japanese cuisine for the Olympics.
 Thankfully, with virtual reality (VR) and food delivery available, exploring Tokyo and other parts of Japan can still be a fun adventure.
 Sure, it might not be exactly the same but it’ll come close… somewhat.
-Check out Japan National Tourism Organization’s VR movie for a trip to the Land of the Rising Sun.
+Check out Japan National Tourism Organization’s VR movie and its YouTube playlist for a trip to the Land of the Rising Sun.
 Psst, order some sushi before embarking on your trip – it’ll certainly heighten your experience.

 There’s no better time than now to visit the last wonder of the world.
 See the Pyramids of Giza up close and personal on a virtual family vacation to Egypt!
 Not only can the kids learn cool facts about these larger-than-life monuments, but there are also other resources where the little ones can supplement their learning.
 We like National Geographic Kids, as it has a page full of facts and resources about Ancient Egypt and modern-day Egypt in bite-sized information.
 Alternatively, there’s always a Wikipedia hole to fall down…